-Interpretation: In North America, the bottom 50% earns 17 times less than the top 10% before income tax, whereas after income tax and all transfers, the bottom 50% earns 9 times less than the top 10%.
+Interpretation: In North America, the bottom 50% earns 17 times less than the top 10% before income tax, whereas after income tax and all transfers, the bottom 50% earns 10 times less than the top 10%.
 Income is measured after pension and unemployment payments and benefits received by individuals but before other taxes they pay and transfers they receive.
-Sources and series: wir2022.wid.world/ methodology has implications for current debates about state building and trade liberalization, as well as for the discussion about North-South revenue sharing in relation to the taxing of profits of multinational companies, which we discuss in the final chapter of this report.
+Sources and series: wir2022.wid.world/ methodology the fiscal capacity to reduce inequality.
+This has implications for current debates about state building and trade liberalization, as well as for the discussion about North-South revenue sharing in relation to the taxing of profits of multinational companies, which we discuss in the final chapter of this report.